magento/pagebuilder-docs/docs/configure-pagebuilder/upgrade-content-types.md

 Before version 1.3, if we updated our content-type configurations and sent them out with a new version of Page Builder, it could break the data you saved using the previous version.
 This happened because the configuration data of a content type is mapped to the content type's display templates.
 So when we change a configuration, the display of existing content might also change.
 With significant changes, the data from the appearance `element` nodes (`attributes`, `css`, `html`, `style`, and `tag`) is lost.
 Such changes cause existing content to appear incorrectly, or not at all.

-To fix this limitation for versions 1.3+, Page Builder uses Magento's native upgrade mechanism, coupled with our content upgrade helpers.
+To fix this limitation, Page Builder now uses Magento's native upgrade mechanism, coupled with our content upgrade helpers.
 These helpers convert existing content so that it maps to new configurations and displays correctly.

 ## Example: Updating the Row content type